SamBeekman/css-snippet-cheatsheet/README.md

 ## Usage

-To use this webpage you can click on the links in the nav bar to take you directly to the corresponding section
+To use this webpage you can hover over the cards to make them glow or click on the code text to highlight it for copying to clipboard.